cogentcore/core/docs/content/1-basics/8-async.md

 }()
 ```

-If you are calling multiple functions asynchronously, you should use [[core.WidgetBase.AsyncLock]] and [[core.WidgetBase.AsyncUnlock]] to surround the functions instead.
+If you are calling multiple functions asynchronously, you should use [[core.WidgetBase.AsyncLock]] and [[core.WidgetBase.AsyncUnlock]] to surround the function calls instead.